nodevalet/nodevalet/README.md

 `autoupdate` will run the autoupdate script and check for a new version. (rather than wait for the scheduled check)
 `checkdaemon` will check if all masternodes are correctly synced.
 `makerun` checks if all installed masternodes are running.
-`rebootq` checks if recent system updates require a reboot. (rather than wait for the scheduled check) `getinfo` returns the `getinfo` of all masternodes.
+`rebootq` checks if recent system updates require a reboot. (rather than wait for the scheduled check)
+`getinfo` returns a summarized `getinfo` of all masternodes.
 `killswitch` turns off all masternodes.
 Use `activate_masternodes_COIN` to turn them back on.
 `masternodestatus` returns the `masternodestatus` of every installed masternode.
 `resync 1` deletes blockchain data for node 1, 2, 3, etc and forces a resync.

 We'll be adding a couple more in the future so stay tuned!